 - Heat the water.
 Heat the measured water to 195-205 degrees Fahrenheit.
 If you cannot take the temperature of the water, simply set it to boil.

 - Measure the coffee.
 If you are using pre-ground coffee, make sure it is ground for Chemex, and measure out 30 grams or about 6-7 tablespoons of coffee.
-If the coffee is whole bean, weigh out the same amount and grind it for a medium coarse grind (compare this to kosher salt).
+If the coffee is a whole bean, weigh the same amount and grind it for a medium coarse grind (compare this to kosher salt).